mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 She proceeded to wrap her cape around her shoulders and I took up the tying of her waistbelt behind her.
 The mauve color shined proudly in the daylight.
 I remembered dying them in a vat full of sedepin root, ensuring that the color was consistent and fast to the cloth.
 But still whenever I held it in my handsd, all I could see was its imperfections.
 Melna didn't seem to mind.

 "This morning, you mentioned the cold air," I spoke hesitantly.
 She didn't respond.
 "The farmers have a responsibility, you know," I tried again to persuade her, "If a temperature drift is coming, we need to know so we aren't caught by an early-"

-"Liffa... we've been over this.
-If I had evidence of drift, I would tell you."
+"If I had evidence of drift, I would tell you."

-She was a stone wall of secrets, and I, the climbing vine, would be unsatisfied until I had broken through.
-It was unfair for me to keep pushing when I knew she was bound to her duties, but I couldn't let her go without a promise
+She was a stone wall of secrets, and I, the climbing vine.
+My mind would never be satisfied until it had broken through.
+I knew that I was being unfair, pushing when I knew she was bound to her duties, but I couldn't let her go without a promise.

 I placed a hand on her bare shoulder, "Look me in the eye," I pleaded.
 "Look at me and tell me you are not keeping secrets from the people of your province – from me."

-She looked at me through the mirror for a moment, searching for motives in an innocent face.
-"I don't have time for this," she said coldly.
+She looked at me through the mirror for a moment, searching for the source of my pleading.
+"Liffa," she sighed my name, "I know it's been difficult since you left the observatory.
+If anything is the matter, you know that Thimlu will tell us.
+You of all people should know that."

+I was incensed that she'd trivialized my concerns, that she thought of me as a hopeless romantic chasing the dream that got away.
+I replied, "A maman will dream.
+But a sixth cold isn't about me.
+As farmers, we would have to prepare more than anyone else.
+It's always been that way."

+"I've said what I said," she sternly replied.
+"I need to head out."

 I let out a frustrated sigh and fled to the doorway to stop myself from saying something I'd regret.